-(ii) Level 3 Dental Officers will have no further entitlement to study or professional development leave or allowances during the year in which they take Sabbatical Leave and consideration may be given to roll up their Professional Develop entitlements over two years to support their Sabbatical expenses.
+(ii) Level 3 Dental Officers will have no further entitlement to study or professional development leave during the year in which they take Sabbatical Leave.

 Dental Officers in Level 4 and above will receive Sabbatical Leave in addition to their annual Professional Development entitlement.